 - 1. Review Student Name, Date of Birth (DOB), and Parent/Guardian Names for accuracy - 2.
 For an Annual Review, waiving the ten day notice should happen rarely.
 If waiving the ten day notice is needed, check the box "Parent waived ten day notice" and type the reason for the ten day notice being waived. - 3.
 Today's Date: Is the date you are mailing the NOC home. - 4.
 Under "In order to discuss the educational needs of your child...", fill out the date, day, time (beginning and ending, 9:00am-9:45am), and location (building, room, school address). - 5.
-Write your program coordinator's name and contact information in the IEP team participation, interpreter, and record request boxes. - 6.
-Mark boxes indicating the purpose of the conference (if the boxes are not marked, they cannot be discussed because a ten day notice was not provided to the parent): - a) Always mark box 5, "IEP Review and Revision" - b) If the student is 14 1⁄2 years or older, always mark box 6, "Secondary Transition" - c) If the student is in High School always mark box 9, "Graduation" - d) If the student is eligible under emotional disability, always mark boxes 8 "Functional Behavioral Assessment/Behavioral Intervention Plan" - 6.
-Invite Required IEP Team Members
+Write your program coordinator's name and contact information in the visitor, interpreter, school records boxes. - 6.
+Mark boxes indicating the purpose of the conference (if the boxes are not marked, they cannot be discussed because a ten day notice was not provided to the parent): - a) Always mark box 5, "IEP Review and Revision" - b) If the student is 14.5 years or older, always mark box 6, "Secondary Transition" - c) If the student is in High School always mark box 9, "Graduation" - d) If the student is eligible under emotional disability, always mark boxes 7 "Functional Behavioral Assessment/Behavioral Intervention Plan" - e) If the meeting is being held for another purpose or is requested by the parent mark box 10 "Other" and explain - 7.
+Invite Required IEP Team Members a) A LEA must be present at every IEP meeting.
+The LEA is the only one who has the authority to commit district funds to provide services for a student.

-- a) A LEA must be present at every IEP meeting.
-The LEA is the only one who has the authority to commit district funds to provide services for a student. - 1) Principal/ Assistant Principal - 2) The only other IEP team member who can act as an LEA is the Program Coordinator or a Special Education Teacher.
-If a Special Education Teacher is acting as the LEA, they may not commit funds for services/equipment unless appropriate approval forms have been signed by the District Administration prior to the IEP meeting. - 7.
-Explanation of Procedural Safeguards, list your Program Coordinator along with their work number or (217-526-8121) - 8.
-Sincerely, Name and Title (Special Education Teacher)
+- 1) Principal/ Assistant Principal - 2) The only other IEP team member who can act as an LEA is the Program Coordinator or a Special Education Teacher.
+If a Special Education Teacher is acting as the LEA, they may not commit funds for services/equipment unless appropriate approval has been given by the District Administration prior to the IEP meeting.

+8. Under the Explanation of Procedural Safeguards, list your Program Coordinator along with their work number

+9. Use the Name and Title (Special Education Teacher) to sign the NOC